Blog » Blockchain » What is The Graph and How Does it Work?

 History of the Graph Protocol

 Nowadays, web applications like Facebook, Google, Youtube, and LinkedIn are well-known.
 But these applications store data with centralized corporations that play a major role in monopolism.
-This centralization will be in the hands of a few, and this affects the reduction of economic opportunities and self-determination for many.
+This centralization will be in the hands of a few, adversely impacting the economic opportunities and self-determination for most others.

-Even after the introduction of the blockchain-based decentralized applications (DApps), the data was either owned or managed by the community.
+After the introduction of blockchain-based decentralized applications (DApps), the data were either owned or managed by the community.
 In these cases, the data is in the hands of users as they control their data.
 As DApps are becoming more popular, the data is also increasing rapidly.
 Operations like filtering, pagination and sorting require creating and maintaining indexes, which takes lots of time to process.

 How Does the Graph Work?